GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex16f_OPTIONAL_data_presentation_CAZy_annotations.md

 And there we go.
 This is a pretty basic heatmap, so there are a number of presentation issues with it.
 If you have time, try to do the following fixes to the heatmap by exploring the manual for `pheatmap` or other `tidyverse` and `R` functions.

+!!! quote ""
     1. Replace the column-wise clustering with alphabetic arrangement of the gene columns
     1. Change the colour palette of the heatmap
     1. Reduce the font size in the column (gene) labels
     1. Remove the `.hmm` extensions from the gene names, and the `.txt` extensions from the bin names
     1. Add colouring to the row (bins), marking bins belonging to the same phyla

 ---